AoiTechDev/makro-tracer/README.md

 - [x] Count total Nutrition eatten on specific day
 - [x] Get Nutrition details of given food and add it to db for specific day
 - [x] Delete meal from specific day
-- [x] Chart with weekly stats for calories (more options in future)
+- [x] Chart with weekly stats for all available nutrition